tristanpenman/whisper-rknn/notes/streaming.md

 ### Inference Interface

-`runDecoder()` currently converts generated tokens directly into cleaned text.
-It will instead return the generated token IDs as well as display text, for example:
+`runDecoder()` currently returns the generated token IDs as well as display text through this structure:

 ```cpp
 struct TranscriptionHypothesis